-The term "specialists" includes certificants of the Royal College or the CMQ, with the exception of Newfoundland and Labrador and Saskatchewan, starting in 2004; Nova Scotia, New Brunswick and Yukon, starting in 2007; P.E.I., starting in 2009; Quebec, from 2009 to 2018; and Alberta, starting in 2010, where non-certified specialists are also included.
+The term "specialists" includes certificants of the Royal College or the CMQ, with the exception of Newfoundland and Labrador and Saskatchewan, starting in 2004; Nova Scotia and the Yukon, starting in 2007; New Brunswick, from 2007 to 2021; P.E.I., starting in 2009; Quebec, from 2009 to 2018; and Alberta, starting in 2010, where non-certified specialists are also included.
 Please refer to Section 3.6 for a definition of non-certified specialists.